Berck: Aeronautical experiments

 The steady sea breezes and the updraft created by the neighbouring dunes once made the town the centre of a number of aeronautical experiments.
 These began in the final decades of the 19th century with early trials of photography from unmanned kites.
 Among the first working locally was the English meteorologist E.D.Archibald in 1887; he was followed the next year by Arthur Batut and during 1889-91 by Emile Wenz.
 The experiments continued until 1914 and some of the photos found commercial use on postcards.

 The town has had an aerodrome since 1917.
 This was in part because at the start of the 20th century, the area played its part in the race to take to the air.
 The artist Jan Lavezzari, who had originally studied engineering, tested a double lateen sail hang glider from the Merlimont sand dunes in February 1904.
 He was followed there that Easter by Gabriel Voisin, who made a trial flight in a glider plane modelled on that of the Wright Brothers and over a few seconds was airborne for 50 metres.

 His one-time partner Louis Blériot never experimented with flight at Berck.
 He did develop and test the sand-yacht (l'aeroplage) there in 1911 and pioneered the first race over the sands in 1913.

 Since 1966 a six-hour endurance race has been hosted by the local Eole Club.
 Since 1987 there has been an annual kite-flying festival each April on the sands, attracting international exhibits of great beauty and inventiveness.

 Population

-The inhabitants are called Berckois.
+The inhabitants are called Berckois in French.
 Over the past two centuries there has been a steady growth in the population of the town, which in the 1793 census was 983, only a little more than the 800 recorded in 1301.
 In 1851 this had more than doubled to 2,216 and after the commercial development during the second half of that century had climbed to 7,799 by 1901.
 It more than doubled again by 1936 (16,700) but fell to 11,529 by 1946.
-As of 2017 it has increased to 14,189.
+After a peak in 2007, it has decreased to 12,951 in 2023.